moveit/moveit/MIGRATION.md

 - Requests to `get_planning_scene` service without explicitly setting "components" now return full scene
 - `moveit_ros_plannning` no longer depends on `moveit_ros_perception`
 - `CollisionRobot` and `CollisionWorld` are combined into a single `CollisionEnv` class.
 This applies for all derived collision checkers as `FCL`, `ALL_VALID`, `HYBRID` and `DISTANCE_FIELD`.
 Consequently, `getCollisionRobot[Unpadded] / getCollisionWorld` functions are replaced through a `getCollisionEnv` in the planning scene and return the new combined environment.
 This unified collision environment provides the union of all member functions of `CollisionRobot` and `CollisionWorld`.
 Note that calling `checkRobotCollision` of the `CollisionEnv` does not take a `CollisionRobot` as an argument anymore as it is implicitly contained in the `CollisionEnv`.
+- `RobotTrajectory` now exposes a copy method that enables the user to decide if they want to make copies of the robot_state data

 ## ROS Melodic